-Actually, it’s not just one logo: clicking on the Google (Google) image delivers a series of images related to Halloween candy.
+Actually, it’s not just one logo: clicking on the Google () image delivers a series of images related to Halloween candy.

 October 31st, 2009 | by Pete Cashmore